 Those who suffer PTSD often seek relief in conventional therapies such as psychological counseling and prescription drugs.
 However, National University of Health Sciences in Lombard, Illinois, is recommending acupuncture as a safe, effective treatment for the symptoms of PTSD and urges those suffering with the disorder to consider adding acupuncture to their treatment plan.

-The University's Whole Health Center in Lombard offers acupuncture treatment for PTSD, and even has a special "At Ease" clinic on Tuesdays when it treats combat veterans suffering from Post Traumatic Stress Disorder with acupuncture free of charge.
+The University’s Whole Health Center in Lombard offers acupuncture treatment for PTSD.
 Any veteran seeking help for PTSD is encouraged to call for an appointment.

 Those with PTSD who visit the NUHS clinic receive acupuncture using the NADA protocol.
 This system uses small pellets or needles in key points on the ear.
 Additionally, patients receive instruction in simple Tai Chi and Qi Gong movements for deep relaxation and a way to deal with stress.
 Veterans with chronic pain from combat injuries are given “take-home therapy” in the form of acupressure micro-points they can stimulate for quick pain relief.

-For more information on the "At Ease" Clinic for veterans, or to make an appointment for PTSD treatment, call 630-629-9664.
+For more information on health services for veterans, or to make an appointment for PTSD treatment, call 630-629-9664.
 The clinic is located at the NUHS Whole Health Center at 200 E. Roosevelt Rd., Bldg.
 B, in Lombard.